dataprogpy/dataprogpy.github.io/docs/eda/data-visualization/wrap-up.md

 ## Things to Try: Continue Your Learning Journey!

 The best way to solidify your understanding and build confidence is through practice.
-The starter Jupyter Notebook (`xx_altair_visualization_notebook.ipynb`) contains a list of "Things to Try" exercises.
+The [starter Jupyter Notebook](`https://colab.research.google.com/github/dataprogpy/code-samples/blob/main/starter_files/04_introduction_to_altair.ipynb`) contains a list of "Things to Try" exercises.
 These challenges encourage you to:

 * Explore new datasets.
 * Recreate charts you find in the wild.